stutrek/scrollmonitor/README.md

 ### Offsets

 If you want to trigger an event when the edge of an element is near the edge of the viewport, you can use offsets.
+The offset is the second argument to `scrollMonitor.create`.

 This will trigger events when an element gets within 200px of the viewport:
 ```javascript